PASTAplus/PEP/peps/pep-9.md

 3. The *authorization service* parses the `<access>` element ACL and extracts the ACRs.
 4. The *authorization service* adds the ACL ACRs to the ACR registry.
 5. The *authorization service* returns a success message to the client.

-Notes: This use case supports adding ACLs for PASTA API methods through the `service.xml` file.
-In this case, the `service.xml` file is not a complete EML document; they consist of ACLs in the form of `<access>` elements.
-The principal owner of the service method (or other resource) should be added into the ACR registry with the "changePermission" permission; in the case of service methods, the principal owner will be "pasta."

 ```
 POST: /auth/v1/access